- typing.io — a typing tutor for code.

 - Position Correcting Tools for 2D Digital Fabrication — in our approach, the user coarsely positions a frame containing the tool in an approximation of the desired path, while the device tracks the frame’s location and adjusts the position of the tool within the frame to correct the user’s positioning error in real time.
 Because the automatic positioning need only cover the range of the human’s positioning error, this frame can be small and inexpensive, and because the human has unlimited range, such a frame can be used to precisely position tools over an unlimited range.

-ENTRIES TAGGED "citizen science"
+"citizen science" entries

 If we want kids to aspire to become scientists and technologists, celebrate academic achievement like athletics and celebrity.